liquidctl/liquidctl/README.md

 ### macOS Homebrew
 [macOS Homebrew]: #macos-homebrew

-For macOS, liquidctl is available on Homebrew, generally at a very recent version.
+For macOS, liquidctl is available on Homebrew, generally at the most recent version.
 It is also easy to install the latest development snapshot from the official source code repository.